Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.01 =
+* New: Updated styling and icons in the back end form builder.
+* New: Added search to form fields in the builder to make finding a specific field easier.
+* Fix: Toggling a page to collapse was not working properly, causing the first page break to collapse the whole page and the other page break fields to do nothing.

 = 5.0 =
 * Increased WP version requirement to 5.0.
 * New: Fields can now be dragged beside each other and grid layouts will be automatically applied.